-Preparing the Inventory Listing - Districts should prepare a supplies inventory listing annually.
-The inventory listing should include item and unit descriptions, purchase document numbers, quantities, unit costs, extended costs, page totals, and a grand total.
-The descriptions and quantities may be obtained from the count sheets or tags.
+Preparing the Inventory List-Districts should prepare a supplies inventory list annually.
+The inventory list should include item and unit descriptions, purchase document numbers, quantities, unit costs, extended costs, page totals, and a grand total.
+Districts may obtain the descriptions and quantities from the automated system or manual inventory documents.

-If inventory count sheets are used, the count sheets may also serve as the inventory listing.
-Employees involved in the physical count should complete the item description, unit description, and quantity sections of the inventory listing, and then submit it to the district office.
-To complete the inventory listing, an employee in the district office should perform the following.
+If districts use inventory sheets, the sheets may also serve as the inventory list.
+Employees involved in the physical count should complete the item description, unit description, and quantity sections of the inventory list, and then submit it to the district office.

+To complete the inventory list, an employee in the district office should:

-- 1. Price the inventory in accordance with the cost flow assumption adopted by the district and applicable supporting documentation (including vouchers, vendor invoices, and purchase orders), and record the purchase document numbers and unit cost on the inventory listing. - 2.
-Compile, extend, and total the inventory listing. - 3.
-Sign and date the listing to document responsibility for the valuation of the items.
+- Price the inventory in accordance with the district's adopted costing method and inventory flow assumption using applicable supporting documentation (including vouchers, vendor invoices, and purchase orders), and record the purchase document numbers and unit cost on the inventory list. - 2.
+Compile, extend, and total the inventory list. - 3.
+Sign and date the list to document responsibility for the valuation of the items.

-If a physical inventory is not taken, the inventory listing should be prepared from the perpetual inventory records at fiscal year-end.
+If a physical inventory is not taken, districts should prepare the inventory list from the perpetual inventory record at fiscal year-end.